 The Company maintains an allowance for doubtful accounts for estimated losses resulting from the inability of its customers to make required payments on accounts receivable.
 Management determines the allowance for doubtful accounts by identifying troubled accounts and by using historical experience applied to an aging of accounts.
 Management also periodically evaluates individual customer receivables and considers a customer's financial condition, credit history, and the current economic conditions.
-Accounts receivable are written-off when deemed uncollectible.
-The table below summarizes the change in the allowance for doubtful accounts for the six months ended March 31, 2018 and 2017:
+Accounts receivable are charged-off when deemed uncollectible.
+The table below summarizes the change in the allowance for doubtful accounts for the three months ended December 31, 2018 and 2017.